 Before that, here is a quick recap about why you should use a CDN.

-Also, some providers can act as a full-site reverse proxy, while others don’t have that feature.
+Also, some providers can act as a full-site reverse proxy by handling the DNS, while others don’t have that feature.

 What is a CDN & Why Should You Use One?